CostaLab/PILOT/docs/source/Myocardial_infarction.md

 <div class="alert alert-block alert-info">
-We can repeate the same analysis for healthy_CM cell type by using the following commands.
+We can repeat the same analysis for healthy_CM cell type by using the following commands.
 </div>